TheLocalGDC/DecompileServer/README.md

 # DecompileServer
-Simpel decompile server using medal(for testing i wouldnt really use this for your big decompilers!)
+i was planning to make this but never did lmao